-"I wouldn't be selling but have found myself in a bit of financial distress," Starowesky wrote in his description published on eBay.
+"I wouldn't be selling [this] but have found myself in a bit of financial distress," Starowesky wrote in his description published on eBay.

 Set at a minimum bid of $199, Starowesky offered the tile, along with 40 pictures he took during the recovery efforts.
-He also offered to include a copy of the letter he received from the Coast Guard commander awarding him and his crew the Coast Guard Unit Commendation Award for helping with the recovery effort.
+He also offered to include a copy of the letter he received from the Coast Guard commander awarding him and his crew mates the Coast Guard Unit Commendation Award for helping with the recovery effort.

 Title 18, United States Code, Section 641

-Whether Starowesky's personal piece would have helped is unknown.
+Whether Starowesky's personal piece would have helped the investigation is unknown.
 With the investigation over and the cause now known, the government's concern over Challenger is now more out of respect for the lost crew.

-at the time of his attempted sale — he plead guilty in a U.S. District Court on August 22, 2000.
-The former guardsman was charged with violating Title 18, U.S. Code Section 641 (theft of government property) almost one year after listing the tile on eBay.
+at the time of the sale — he pled guilty in a U.S. District Court on Aug.
+22, 2000.
+The ex-guardsman was charged with violating Title 18, U.S. Code Section 641, the theft of government property, almost one year after listing the tile on eBay.

 Starowesky not alone

 Another seller listed what he described as an "authentic Challenger O-ring" in January 1999.
-That auction was halted by the auction website shortly after being alerted that the item, real or not, was illegal to sell.
+That sale was halted by the auction website shortly after being alerted that the item, real or not, was illegal to sell.

-Those currently in possession of Challenger material are urged to contact the NASA Office of the Inspector General to arrange return of the debris.
+Those currently in possession of Challenger material are urged to contact the NASA Office of Inspector General to arrange return of the debris.